-The potential effect of these laws and regulations on the Syndicate annual accounts varies considerably.
+The potential effect of these laws and regulations on the Annual Return varies considerably.

-Firstly, the Syndicate is subject to laws and regulations that directly affect the Syndicate annual accounts including financial reporting legislation (including related Lloyd's regulations) and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related Syndicate annual accounts items.
+Firstly, the Syndicate is subject to laws and regulations that directly affect the Annual Return including financial reporting legislation (including related Lloyd's regulations) and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related Annual Return items.

-Secondly, the Syndicate is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the Syndicate annual accounts, for instance through the imposition of fines or litigation or the loss of the Syndicate's capacity to operate.
-We identified the following areas as those most likely to have such an effect: regulatory capital and conduct recognising the financial and regulated nature of the Syndicate's activities.
-Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the Directors of the Managing Agent and other management and inspection of regulatory and legal correspondence, if any.
+Secondly, the Syndicate is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the Annual Return, for instance through the imposition of fines or litigation or the loss of the Syndicate's capacity to operate.
+We identified the following areas as those most likely to have such an effect: regulatory capital and conduct recognizing the financial and regulated nature of the Syndicate's activities.
+Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
 Therefore, if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.